 The Collaborative Global Student Challenge involves a feasibility analysis of a new business concept that addresses the UN Sustainable Development Goals (SDGs).
 The Challenge is completed in two phases: a local university-based competition, followed by a global competition among the top-placing team(s) from each institution.

-Since 2018, the Student Challenge has engaged 6000+ STUDENTS at 34 SCHOOLS in 23 COUNTRIES,
+Since 2018, the Student Challenge has engaged 9000 STUDENTS at 39 SCHOOLS in 28 COUNTRIES, resulting in 2400 PROJECTS addressing UN Global Goals!

-Since 2018, the Student Challenge has engaged 6000+ STUDENTS at 34 SCHOOLS in 23 COUNTRIES,
+Since 2018, the Student Challenge has engaged 9000 STUDENTS at 39 SCHOOLS in 28 COUNTRIES, resulting in 2400 PROJECTS addressing UN Global Goals!

 Global Student Challenge